egberts/egberts.github.io-src/content/articles/vim-faster-reloading-of-syntax.md

 # Press ENTER to execute: vim named.vim
 ```

 just to VIEW a change to the syntax file.
-We are down to seven (7) keystrokes.
+Now, it is minimized to seven (7) keystrokes.

 Bah.
 Surely, there is that single keystroke method to do all that jazz somewhere.

 And there is.
-We can:
+One could do one of the followings:

 * Forget the Vim write/quit `:wq` command
 * Forget the bash shell command to open file in Vim editor session.